 3. You do not need consent; however, we ask that you consider the impact of having a pet on your neighbours, your home, the animal itself and your finances before committing.

-4. We do not permit you to have any bread of dog to which Section1 of the Dangerous Dogs Act 1991 applies, including dogs placed on the Index of Exempt Dogs.
+4. We do not permit you to have any breed of dog to which Section1 of the Dangerous Dogs Act 1991 applies, including dogs placed on the Index of Exempt Dogs.

 5. If a pet causes a nuisance, this could breach your tenancy and we will therefore take action to resolve this.
 This could include, but is not limited to, imposing conditions, requiring consent for further pets, reporting to animal welfare organisations, requesting the pet is re-homed or in more serious cases, taking legal action.